skellis46/embodied-camera/embodied-camera-application-proposal.md

-Movement specialists like dancers train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.**refs** Dancers are corporeal outliers.
-They represent the margins or (cutting) edge of the human capacity to be sensitive to our bodies.
-At the heart of their work is the desire and capacity to sense and feel the body from the inside through proprioception and kinaesthetic awareness.
-This _sensate acuity_ is the hallmark of somatic practices like Alexander Technique, Feldenkrais and Skinner Releasing Technique.

-is ACA’s discussion of “back space” (pp.98-99) (and Bonnie’s BMC work — CQs) useful here?

-State that inside out, opposite of outside in of smartphone
+State that inside out, opposite of outside in of smartphone (through vision)

 couple of sentences about relationship of somatics to tech -- focused on what?

-Where are we when we are in screen-time, and where else might we be while using smartphones?
-Experientially led.
-- not out of fear (Kolcio, p.109), not because threatened, or wanting to limit the smartphone. but out of sheer curiosity -- what becomes possible? to not limit the functions and experiences of our interface with these technologies

-"to what extent are our experiences, and consequently the very knowledge by which we live, predetermined or prescribed by the technology itself?"[@kolcio_somatic_2005 p.110]

-"[Heidegger] suggests that modern technology is not simply a tool or instrument, but a pervasive cultural epistemological paradigm."[@kolcio_somatic_2005 p.110] - then look into enframing.

 >This split does not simply separate our bodies from our minds and favor mind over body ... [it] removes us from the experience of our bodies and dis- connects us from our own inner proprioceptive signals as well as from our somas and living processes ... there is an active obsession with the body as an objective mechanical entity.
 As a result we are often numbed to the awareness of internal body messages and the power of our connected selves.[Green, in @kolcio_somatic_2005 p.111]

-In this research, we speculate that there is productive tension between these two divergent phenomena: the smartphone as experienced by us all, and the body as experienced by dance movement specialists.
-In _Moving Camera Bodies_ we propose an experimental point of convergence between the smartphone and the sensorial capabilities of the dancer.

-between the device that has become the centre of our technological lives, and our capacity to sense and understand experiences of movement.
-There is tension here

-Its screen (device as screen) is also a lens.
-Turned back on ourselves (third-person perspective).
-Device as screen, device as lens.

->proprioception, an important perceptual alternative to our vision, and one that is crucial for dealing with disorientation.[@cooper_albright_how_2019 p.62]

->Connecting bodies to space and people to place, proprioception helps us locate ourselves in the world.[@cooper_albright_how_2019 p.63]

-'tools' for speculative exploration into _human experiences with everyday technology_

-problem: something about changing nature of movement and postural experiences. to understand or assay changes at the intersection of devices as camera-objects and our bodies that are built for movement.

-_Moving Camera Bodies_ is speculative research located at the intersection of our bodies and our smartphones: between the device that has become the centre of our technological lives, and our capacity to sense and understand experiences of movement; between hyper-visuality and the sensate or felt; between our flesh and our device-objects; between the body and data.

-In _Moving Camera Bodies_ we apply

-Our bodies are built for movement.
-Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
-We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
-A by-product of these stimuli is chronic stillness, or staticity.
-Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

-problem: something about changing nature of movement and postural experiences. to understand or assay changes at the intersection of devices as camera-objects and our bodies that are built for movement.
-problem: to investigate this friction.
-The friction is cultural; the friction is contemporary; the friction is taking over the world.

-In _Moving Camera Bodies_ we apply a physical and sensate -- and thereby mostly unseeing -- lens to hyper-visuality and staticity as expressed through and afforded by the smartphone.
+In _Moving Camera Bodies_ we apply a physical and sensate -- and thereby mostly unseeing -- lens to hyper-visuality and inattention as expressed through and afforded by the smartphone.

-- improvisation: unforseen. less visual
-- Cooper-Albright p.76 - ambiguity of the unknown
--

-Our bodies are built for movement.
-Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
-We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
-A by-product of these stimuli is chronic stillness, or staticity.
-Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

 #### Research Aim

-The research aims to use dance movement specialists to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness. [add 'senses']
+The research aims to use dance movement specialists to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness. [add 'senses'] This research seeks to reconfigure this paradox by expanding the corporeal possibilities of human-smartphone experiences.

 #### research questions